V-Mayya/sql-project/index.md

 Output:

-Implications and Analysis: From the output, it can be observed that ... country had the highest number of destructive earthquakes during the period of 2000-2022. ....
+From the output, it can be observed that ... country had the highest number of destructive earthquakes during the period of 2000-2022. ....

 ```
 -- And to generally find out number of massively destructive earthquakes (magnitude > 6) during 2000-2022 in % to total number of earthquakes